planetruby/gems/glimmer/03-glimmer-dsl-tk.md

 It automatically handles all the Tk plumbing behind the scenes, such as using `TkVariable` and setting `combobox` `values` from `person.country_options` by convention (attribute_name + "_options").

-More details can be found in the [Hello, Combo!](https://github.com/AndyObtiva/glimmer-dsl-tk#hello-combo) sample below.
+More details can be found in the [Hello, Combo!](https://github.com/AndyObtiva/glimmer-dsl-tk#hello-combo) sample in the README..

 ### List Single Selection Data-Binding